All Episodes

 In last week's Democrat radio address, Obama read the text of the address in which he outlines five specific components of his plan.

-Point that he reiterated Sunday, and then to reporters as he introduced his choice for Secretary of the VA, Eric Shinseki.
+He'd been stressing for weeks his desire to increase assistance to homeowners, a point that he reiterated Sunday, and then to reporters as he introduced his choice for Secretary of the VA, Eric Shinsecki.

-For more than an hour on the conference call, the people familiar With the situation said that Treasury and Federal Reserve staff outlined the three main ideas under discussion a modification of the proposal pushed by the FDIC, a plan to bring down interest rates, and a proposal championed by the Fed to buy distressed mortgages.
+For more than an hour on the conference call, the people familiar with the situation said that Treasury and Federal Reserve staff outlined the three main ideas under discussion, a modification of the proposal pushed by the FDIC, a plan to bring down interest rates, and a proposal championed by the Fed to buy distressed mortgages.

-The Obama aides demoured.
+The Obama aides demurred.

 They refused to endorse any of the ideas.